It is possible to adjust set speeds for the cruise control, Adaptive Cruise Control* and Pilot Assist* functions.

 Automatic transmission

-The driver support functions can follow another vehicle at speeds from a standstill
+The driver support functions can follow another vehicle at speeds from a standstill up to 200 km/h (125 mph).

-Pilot Assist can provide steering assistance from near-stationary speeds up to
+Pilot Assist can provide steering assistance from near-stationary speeds up to 140 km/h (87 mph).

-a standstill, but it is not possible to set speeds lower than 30 km/h (20 mph).
+The lowest speed that can be set is 30 km/h (20 mph).
+When following another vehicle, ACC can monitor that vehicle's speed and slow your own vehicle down to a standstill, but it is not possible to set speeds lower than 30 km/h (20 mph).

 * Option/accessory.

-The time interval to the vehicle ahead can be set for the functions Adaptive
+Setting time interval to the vehicle ahead